Use Cases

 • SR 11-7 (Federal Reserve Model Risk Management).
 The Fed's guidance on model risk management was written for statistical models but maps directly to AI agents.
 It requires: effective challenge of model outputs (an independent party must validate results), ongoing monitoring with quantitative thresholds, and a model inventory with documented limitations.
 An AI trading agent is a model.
 Its tool calls are model outputs.
 SR 11-7 requires that those outputs be challengeable, monitorable, and documented.

 • SOX Sections 302 and 404.
 For publicly traded companies, Sarbanes-Oxley requires CEO/CFO certification that internal controls over financial reporting are effective (Section 302) and independent auditor attestation of those controls (Section 404).
 If an AI agent can initiate, approve, or modify financial transactions, it is part of your internal control environment.
 An agent that can both initiate and approve a transaction violates segregation of duties.
-An agent without audit logs makes Section 404 attestation impossible.
+An agent without audit logs makes Section 404 attestation hard to defend.

 Five Financial Agent Risks